 Study points out challenges and solutions to keep legal deforestation under control in Brazil’s Matopiba region

-Public policy suggestions offered at the launch of a data platform on forest replenishment, produced by the Climate Policy Initiative/PUC-Rio with support from the Land Innovation Fund
+Public policy suggestions offered at the launch of a data platform on forest compensation, produced by the Climate Policy Initiative/PUC-Rio with support from the Land Innovation Fund

 The main legal tool control legal deforestation, an Authorization for the Suppression of Vegetation (ASV), is based on data filed into both state systems and the National System to Control the Origin of Forestry Products (SINAFLOR).
 Farmers wishing to clear an area must fill in all the necessary information to assist in the analysis and respective approvals by competent environmental agencies.
 Yet not all requests are fed into the system designed to monitor legal deforestation, thus allowing information to be underreported.
 Technical barriers to integrating databases also hinder transparency and access to information.